charles-victorio/Personal-Wiki/content/index.md

 title: Index
 draft: false
 ---
-I need an index page.
+I need an index page for this website to work properly.
+I'll make it fancy later.